ddev/ddev/docs/content/users/install/docker-installation.md

         By default, Colima only mounts your home directory, so it’s easiest to use it in a subdirectory there.
 See the `~/.colima/default/colima.yaml` for more information, or notes in [colima.yaml](https://github.com/abiosoft/colima/blob/fc948f8f055600986f87e29e3e632daf56ac8774/embedded/defaults/colima.yaml#L130-L143).

-    #### Migrating Projects from Docker Desktop to Colima

-    1. Move your project databases from Docker Desktop to Colima using the technique in [How can I migrate from one Docker provider to another?](../usage/faq.md#how-can-i-migrate-from-one-docker-provider-to-another).

-    2. Docker Desktop may have left a bad `~/.docker/config.json`".
-If you have trouble running `ddev start` with a project you’ve migrated, remove the `credsStore` line in `~/.docker/config.json`

     ### Docker Desktop for Mac

-    Docker Desktop for Mac can be installed via Homebrew (`brew install homebrew/cask/docker`) or can be downloaded from [docker.com](https://www.docker.com/products/docker-desktop).
+    Docker Desktop for Mac can be installed via Homebrew (`brew install --cask docker`) or can be downloaded from [docker.com](https://www.docker.com/products/docker-desktop).
 It has long been supported by DDEV and has extensive automated testing.

     !!!warning "Ports unavailable?"
         If you get messages like `Ports are not available... exposing port failed... is vmnetd running?` it means you need to check the "Allow privileged port mapping (requires password)" checkbox in the "Advanced" section of the Docker Desktop configuration.
 You may have to stop and restart Docker Desktop.

+    ### Rancher Desktop

+    Rancher Desktop is another free and open-source Docker provider.
+Install from [rancherdesktop.io](https://rancherdesktop.io/).
+It has automated testing with DDEV.
+When installing, choose only the Docker option and turn off Kubernetes.

+    #### Migrating Projects Between Docker Providers

+    * OrbStack has built-in migration of images and volumes from Docker Desktop.
+    * Move projects between other Docker providers using [How can I migrate from one Docker provider to another?](../usage/faq.md#how-can-i-migrate-from-one-docker-provider-to-another).

 === "Linux"